TheOdinProject/curriculum/nodeJS/authentication/security_configuration.md

 </div>

-### Additional resources

-This section contains helpful links to related content.
-It is not required, so consider it supplemental.

-- If you still want to know more, this article digs deeper into [variations of environment variables](https://www.twilio.com/blog/working-with-environment-variables-in-node-js-html) you might encounter moving forward.

 ### Knowledge check

 The following questions are an opportunity to reflect on key topics in this lesson.
 If you can't answer a question, click on it to review the material, but keep in mind you are not expected to memorize or master this knowledge.